josh-works/josh-works.github.io/_posts/2024-05-25-parenting.md

 issue_id: 69
 ---

-As many of us are or might be, I "am a parent", or I "have a child", or something like that.
+As some of us are or might be, I "am a parent", or I "have a child", or something like that.

-This is complex for me to write and engage with, because something that is _certainly true for all of us_ is that _we_ "have a parent" or we "have been a child".
+This is complex for me to write and engage with, because something that is _certainly true for all of us_ is that we "have a parent" or we "have been a child".
+To talk about any of it is to talk about all of it.

 Also the status of 'child' is quite temporary _in society_, and then perhaps less so in different structures.
+Also, to be a child in America is to be a member of an oppressed class.
+I entirely oppose the energy

 I think a helpful frame might be